spectreconsole/spectre.console/docs/input/cli/getting-started.md

 When `args` is passed into the `CommandApp`'s run method, `Spectre.Console.Cli` will parse those arguments and populate an instance of your settings.
 Upon success, it will then pass those settings into an instance of the specified command's `Execute` method.

-With this in place, we can the following commands will all work
+With this in place, the following commands will all work

 ```text
 app.exe